 Slip and fall accidents happen pretty frequently.
 You might be walking down the street or on the sidewalk and trip and fall over something that has been carelessly left out.
 However, not every slip and fall accident happens when you are far away from home.
 If you live in a condominium complex and or are part of a homeowners association, you could possibly slip and fall in a common area.
 If this happens to you, you might be wondering who is liable for your injuries.

 If you were injured after you fell in a common area of your homeowner’s association property, you may have a right to be compensated for your medical bills, the earnings you lost, and other expenses resulting from your accident.
-Attorney Brent Wieand can help.
+Philadelphia slip and fall lawyer Brent Wieand can help.
 As founder of the Wieand Law Firm, LLC, Brent has extensive experience handling complex slip and fall claims in Pennsylvania and is unafraid to challenge powerful adversaries.
 Brent approaches every case with two goals in mind: crafting a compelling legal strategy, and holding the responsible party accountable for their actions.

 Do I Have a Slip and Fall Case Against My Homeowners Association?